MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-blob-storage.md

 * An Azure Blob Storage account.
 Follow the instructions at [Create a storage account](/azure/storage/common/storage-account-create?tabs=azure-portal).
 This article assumes that you've already created an Azure Blob Storage account, and uploaded data files to it.

->[!NOTE]
+> [!NOTE]
-> If you are connecting to an Azure Blob Storage account from Power BI, the Azure Blob storage account must be in the same region as your Power BI account.
+> If you're connecting to an Azure Blob Storage account from Power BI, the Azure Blob storage account must be in the same region as your Power BI account.

 ## Capabilities supported